-A: 2023-24 auditions for all Music Department majors, and for all non-Music Department majors who play woodwind, brass, percussion, harp or keyboard instruments will be held behind a screen.
-Auditions for all non-Music Department majors who play string instruments are not screened.
-Since many factors go into placement decisions besides the audition itself, students' names are identified to the audition committees after all Music Department majors on a given instrument have auditioned.
+A: 2025-26 auditions for all Music Performance and Music Education majors, and for all non-Music Performance and non-Music Education majors who play woodwind, brass, percussion, harp or keyboards, will be held behind a screen.
+Auditions for all non-Music Performance and non-Music Education majors who play string instruments are not screened.
+Since many factors go into placement decisions besides the audition itself, students' names are identified to the audition committees after all Music Performance majors on a given instrument have auditioned.